ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-03-16-starting-the-new-year-on-the-canary-islands.md

 ## Enjoying the time with friends

-I took the ferry from Lanzarote to Fuerteventura in mid-January to met up with two friends from the [farm in Bavaria]({% post_url 2018-11-29-looking-for-shelter-in-bavaria %}).
+I took the ferry from Lanzarote to Fuerteventura in mid-January to meet up with two friends from the [farm in Bavaria]({% post_url 2018-11-29-looking-for-shelter-in-bavaria %}).
 We parked our vans on the cliffs in front of [Playa El Aljibe de la Cueva](https://www.google.com/maps/place/Playa+El+Aljibe+de+la+Cueva/).
-It didn't take much time until our small camp grew when a few more friends joined the crew.
+It didn't take much time until our small camp grew by a few more friends joining the crew.

 ![Camper crew on the cliffs at Playa El Aljibe de la Cueva](/assets/images/IMG_1289.jpg)